![]() |

 are normally about 50 percent of new applications.

-file a "Response."
-Usually, after one or two Responses,
+Applicant to file a "Response."
+Usually, after one or two Responses, outstanding

 patent.
-Accordingly, fees and expenses typically are between about
+Accordingly, fees and expenses may typically run between $4,000 and

 reasonableness of the Examiner, the closeness of the prior art as